-Note: An increase in an existing service-connected disability or the granting of individual unemployability of a previous rated condition does not entitle a veteran to this insurance.
+Note: An increase in an existing service-connected disability or the granting of individual unemployability of a previously rated condition does not entitle a Veteran to this insurance.

-You can apply for basic S-DVI using our our S-DVI Online Application.
+You can apply for basic S-DVI using our S-DVI Online Application.

 You can also download VA form 29-4364, Application for Service-Disabled Veterans Life Insurance, from our forms page.
 Be sure to also download VA Pamphlet 29-9 from this site for premiums rates and a description of the plans available.

 Under certain conditions, the basic S-DVI policy provides for a waiver of premiums in case of total disability.
 Policyholders who carry the basic S-DVI coverage and who become eligible for a waiver of premiums due to total disability can apply for and be granted additional Supplemental S-DVI of up to $30,000.

 The Veterans' Benefits Act of 2010, provided for $30,000 of supplemental coverage to S-DVI policyholders.
 Premiums may not be waived on this supplemental coverage.
-S-DVI policyholders are eligible for this supplemental coverage if:
+S-DVI policyholders are eligible for this supplemental coverage if they: